Learning "the lingo" is half the battle!

 Reusable Wipes: Many people just use baby wash cloths!
 But you can also make or buy them when buying your CD's online.
 Flannel, Cotton, Velor, Terry cloth, etc are the different types of fabrics used.
 Most people just run them under water for a few seconds before wiping baby.

 CD Safe Detergent: You really can NOT use regular detergent with cloth diapers.
 Like the diaper rash cream, it's poison to CD's.
-Check out this sites chart from Diaper Jungle
+Check out this sites chart from Diaper Jungle!
+How to Wash:

 -Remove as much solid matter as possible if your child is not exclusively breastfed.